laher/goxc/README.md

       goxc -pv=0.1.1 -d=/home/me/myuser-github-pages/myapp/downloads/

-**NOTE: it's not a good idea to use project-level github-pages - your repo will become huge.
-User-level gh-pages are an option.**
+*NOTE: it's **bad idea** to use project-level github-pages - your repo will become huge.
+User-level gh-pages are an option, but it's better to use the 'bintray' tasks.*:

 If non-archived, artifacts generated into a directory structure as follows: